 9. Tips for Saving Data for Italy SIM Card

-To reduce your data usage in Italy:
+To reduce your data usage, make the most of your cell phone in Italy:

 • Connect to free WiFi whenever possible – at your hotel, restaurants, and cafes.